 They're right.

-We don't get past the threshold in the Mueller thing uh to appoint the special counsel, at least in comparison to these other matters.
+We don't get past the threshold in the Mueller thing to appoint the special counsel, at least in comparison to these other matters.

 Every matter you just raised raises the spectrum of requiring a special counsel far beyond this.

-Anderson accounting is where the jobs were lost.
+Anderson Accounting is where the jobs were lost.

 That was overturned by the Fifth Circuit.

-Then you've got Whitey Bulger in in that particular case, four innocent people go to jail, uh, because Mueller's involved in in that case with the FBI informant, and they're protecting that informant.
+Four innocent people go to jail because Mueller's involved in that case with the FBI informant, and they're protecting that informant.

 And that's what I was going to say.

-I mean, the withholding of exculpatory evidence in all those cases, how I mean, even the nickname that the New York Times gave Weisman was, you know, Muller's Pit Bull, that's very apropos because uh that appears to be what's going on here.
+I mean, the withholding of exculpatory evidence in all those cases, how, I mean, even the nickname that the New York Times gave Weissman was, you know, Mueller's Pit Bull.

-And you know, David Schoen brought up something that's so true.
+And, you know, David Schoen brought up something that's so true.

-So you have all of these people with all of this evidence pouring out, and you wonder, well, where is this all going?
+So you have all of these people with all of this evidence pouring out.

-Because it seems like they're searching for some kind of crime with the special counsel when there is so much evidence of possible crimes and real crimes being committed on the other side of the case.
+Because it seems like they're searching for some kind of crime with the special counsel when there is so much evidence of possible crimes and real crimes being committed on the other side of the world.

 Yeah, go ahead.